synechron-finlabs/quorum-maker/README.md

 3. Install a git client for Windows/Mac (GitBash is recommended on Windows)
 4. Git Clone or download Quorum Maker
 5. Run `$ vagrant up` to provision a vagrant box with support for Ubuntu 16.04, Docker and Docker Compose.
-6. Run `$ vagrant ssh` to remote into vagrant box with default user `ubuntu`
+6. Run `$ vagrant ssh` to remote into vagrant box with default user `vagrant`
-7. Quorum Maker is automatically copied to `/home/ubuntu`.
+7. Quorum Maker is automatically copied to `/home/vagrant`.
 Run `$ ./setup.sh` and follow the instructions to setup Quorum Network as explianed before in this document.

 > Note: Vagrant box for Quorum Maker by default runs on 192.168.33.11.
 You can access Quorum Maker UI from Windows/Mac on a browser pointing to http://192.168.33.11:20104, http://192.168.33.11:20204 etc. (Quorum Maker automatically detects you are running from Vagrant and uses a different port than you entered to avoid coflicts.
 Read below)